-(Data collected during calendar year 2021)
+(Data collected during calendar year 2023)

-Contaminant Date Unit MCL MCLG Results Range Major Sources Violation Tested - Microbiological Conta Microbiological Contaminants Total Coliform 2021 # Per Month 0 0 0 Coliforms are bacteria that are naturally present in the environment & Are used as an indicator that other potentially harmful bacteria may be present.
-NO Fecal Coliform and E. coli Bacteria 2021 # Per Month 0 0 0 Fecal coliforms & E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+Contaminant Date Unit Unit MCL MCLG Results Range Major Sources Major Sources Violation Tested - Microbiological Conta aminants Total Coliform 2023 # Per Month 0 0 2 Coliforms are bacteria that are naturally present in the environment & Are used as an indicator that other potentially harmful bacteria may be present.
+If coliforms were found in more samples than allowed, this was a warning of potential problems.
+NO Fecal Coliform and E. coli Bacteria 2023 # Per Month 0 0 0 Fecal coliforms & E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term effects such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, and people with severely compromised immune systems.
 NO